ashx3s/sd-web-2-a1-code/README.md

   - [ ] Add your Node.js screenshot to the asset folder.
   - [ ] Fix all bugs in the HTML, CSS, and JavaScript files.
   - [ ] Move any existing images into your new asset folder.
-  - [ ] Fill out the "Git Terminology Definitions" section in this README.
 - [ ] **Part 3: Submission**
   - [ ] Make at least two meaningful Git commits and push them to GitHub.
   - [ ] Deploy your fixed website using GitHub Pages.